-- Improve filtration of indoor air in your home and where you spend most of your time.
-Making your own can be a less expensive option to filter air and improve indoor air quality in a single room.
+- Improve filtration of indoor air in your home and create a clean air room where you spend most of your time.
+Making your own box fan filter can be a less expensive option to filter air and improve indoor air quality in a single room.
 Filtering indoor air is an effective way to reduce fine particles from wildfire smoke.
 It can also provide some protection from COVID-19, but this alone is not enough to protect you from COVID-19.

 - Avoid burning candles or incense, smoking inside, frying or broiling, or vacuuming (unless your vacuum has a HEPA filter).

 - Wear your cloth face covering to slow the spread of COVID-19.
 While cloth face coverings may help a small amount with smoke, they won’t filter out the fine particles or hazardous gasses.